 The ALJ assigned to conduct the hearing has discretion whether to request the Chief ALJ to appoint another ALJ as special master to address subpoena and privilege issues arising in connection with the hearing.
 See Starbucks Co., 03-CA-285671, unpub.
 Board order issued Aug.
-4, 2022 (2022 NLRB LEXIS 330, 2022 WL 3138542) (denying respondent's special appeal from ALJ's order declining to request appointment of a special master, finding that "the judge is in the best position, in the first instance, to determine whether appointment of a special master would assist him with subpoena and privilege issues.")
+4, 2022 (2022 WL 3138542, 2022 NLRB LEXIS 330) (denying respondent's special appeal from ALJ's order declining to request appointment of a special master, finding that "the judge is in the best position, in the first instance, to determine whether appointment of a special master would assist him with subpoena and privilege issues."); and Starbucks Corp., 18-CA-295458, unpub.
+Board Order issued May 26, 2023 (2023 WL 5953952, 2024 NLRB LEXIS 246) (denying respondent's special appeal, finding that ALJ did not abuse her discretion by requesting appointment of a Special Master to decide privilege issues).

 The Board has not to date set forth specific guidelines for determining when to request or use a special master.
 However, special masters have historically been used where an exceptionally large number of documents have been subpoenaed and the respondent claims that many of them are privileged attorney-client communications and/or protected work product.
-See, for example, \CNN America, Inc., 352 NLRB 675, 676 (2008) (directing the Chief ALJ to appoint an ALJ/special master because the subpoenas raised "complex issues due to their requests for electronically stored information 'in native form, with all metadata and attachments intact'," which required "extensive analysis under the Federal Rules and The Sedona Principles"; and the appointment would "minimize disruptions to the ongoing unfair labor practice hearing and allow Ithe trial judgel to focus on the litigation of the unfair labor practices alleged in the consolidated complaint."), supplemental proceedings \353 NLRB 891 (2009) (attaching and adopting the special master's report).
+See, for example, CNN America, Inc., 352 NLRB 675, 676 (2008) (directing the Chief ALJ to appoint an ALJ/special master because the subpoenas raised "complex issues due to their requests for electronically stored information 'in native form, with all metadata and attachments intact'," which required "extensive analysis under the Federal Rules and The Sedona Principles"; and the appointment would "minimize disruptions to the ongoing unfair labor practice hearing and allow

+[the trial judge] to focus on the litigation of the unfair labor practices alleged in the consolidated complaint."), supplemental proceedings 353 NLRB 891 (2009) (attaching and adopting the special master's report).
 See also McDonald's USA, LLC, 368 NLRB No. 134, slip op. at 24 (2019) (trial judge requested and Chief ALJ appointed another ALJ to serve as special master to address hundreds of disputed entries on the respondents' privilege logs); and Amazon.com Services, LLC, 29-CA-277198, unpub.
 Board order issued Jan.
-4, 2023 (2023 NLRB LEXIS 4.
-2023 WL ---) (special master was appointed to conduct an in camera inspection and review of numerous withheld documents identified on respondent's privilege log).
+4, 2023 (2023 WL ---, 2023 NLRB LEXIS 4) (special master was appointed to conduct an in camera inspection and review of numerous withheld documents identified on respondent's privilege log).